-In an eDiscovery Center, click Create new case.
+In an eDiscovery Center, select Create new case.

-In the Web Site Address box, type the last part of the URL you want for the case, such as ContosovsFabrikam.
+In the Web Site Address box, enter the last part of the URL you want for the case, such as ContosovsFabrikam.

 Under Select a template, make sure that eDiscovery Case is selected.